Shanzayaijaz/Multi-Mode-Tic-Tac-Toe-/README.md

-# Multi-Mode-Tic-Tac-Toe-

-## Overview

-This is a console-based **Tic-Tac-Toe game** implemented in **C** with support for:
-- Classic 2-player mode
-- AI mode (Player vs Computer)
-- 3-player extended mode (4x4 board)
-- Scoreboard tracking using file I/O

-The game is designed to be played in a Windows terminal and utilizes functions like `gotoxy`, `Beep`, and `system("cls")` for better interactivity and aesthetics.

----

-## Game Modes

-### 1. **2-Player Classic Mode**
-- 3x3 board
-- Players choose between X and O
-- Win by aligning three symbols in a row, column, or diagonal

-### 2. **AI Mode**
-- Human vs Computer
-- The computer plays with simple logic
-- Board state is updated after each move
-- Scoreboard logs the winner and loser

-### 3. **3-Player Mode**
-- 4x4 board
-- Players use symbols X, Y, and Z
-- Win by making four in a row
-- Supports score tracking

----

-## Features

-- **Scoreboard Logging**
-  Maintains game results in a `scoreboard.txt` file.

-- **Dynamic Board Drawing**
-  Boards are rendered using formatted console output for clarity.

-- **Input Validation**
-  Ensures players make valid moves (no overwriting, correct turn, etc.)

-- **ASCII Art Loader**
-  Simple animated loading screen using beeps and special characters.

-- **Windows Console Support**
-  Uses Windows-specific libraries (`windows.h`, `conio.h`) for cursor control and audio.

----
+Multi-Mode Tic-Tac-Toe
+Overview
+This is a console-based Tic-Tac-Toe game in C designed for Windows terminals.
+It supports:

+2-player classic mode

+AI mode (Player vs Computer)

+3-player mode (4x4 board)

+Scoreboard tracking with file I/O
+It uses gotoxy, Beep, and system("cls") for interactive console behavior.

+Game Modes
+1. Classic 2-Player Mode
+Board: 3x3

+Players: Choose between X and O

+Win Condition: 3 in a row (row/column/diagonal)

+Post-Game: Winner plays against AI

+2. AI Mode
+Board: 3x3

+Player vs AI

+AI Logic:

+First tries to win

+Then tries to block player

+Else plays a random move

+Now uses recursive logic instead of loops for smarter move selection

+Results are saved in scoreboard.txt

+3. 3-Player Mode (Extended)
+Board: 4x4 grid

+Players: Symbols X, Y, and Z

+Win Condition: 4 in a row (horizontal/vertical/diagonal)

+Results saved with player number and name

+Features
+ Scoreboard Logging
+Uses scoreboard.txt to store game outcomes

+Tracks:

+Winner and loser in AI mode

+Winning player in 3-player mode

+🎮 Interactive Terminal UI
+Cursor movement using gotoxy

+Screen cleared after each move

+Beep sounds in loading animation for feedback

+ AI Uses Recursion
+aiMove() function rewritten to use recursive logic

+Smarter AI that checks for:

+Winning opportunity

+Blocking opponent

+Picking a random empty spot

+ Input Validation
+No overwriting allowed

+Symbols must be valid

+Input range is validated in all modes

+ Extras
+load() function with beep-based animated loader

+Color changes using system("COLOR Fx") for game states
 ## How to Compile

 > This game is designed for Windows.